mcdonc/.nixconfig/videos/debuggingbuilds/script.rst

 - Nix allows few compromises when it comes to building software from source.
   It pretty much forces you to actually fix the software which you're building such that it can be built within a reproducible environment.
-It is an eat-your-vegetables affair.

 - This often makes packaging software for Nix/NixOS tricky and frustrating.
+It can be a maddeningly eat-your-vegetables affair.
 It's also makes the result very stable, because once it has been done, the result is highly likely to work on any system and "stays finished."

 - "Works On My Machine"(TM) is not a thing in Nix unless you work pretty hard at it.